heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 The `SERVER_ADDRESS=0.0.0.0` override is required so Docker's port mapping can reach the server.
 The default `127.0.0.1` only accepts connections from within the container.

 Environment variables follow Spring Boot's naming convention: dots become underscores, camelCase becomes uppercase.
-For example, `io.sapl.node.allowBasicAuth` becomes `IO_SAPL_NODE_ALLOWBASICAUTH`.
+For example, `io.sapl.node.allow-basic-auth` becomes `IO_SAPL_NODE_ALLOWBASICAUTH`.
 See [Configuration](../7_2_Configuration/) for all available properties.

 You can also mount a full `application.yml` instead of using individual environment variables: